ChenSizhe13893461199/AMPLiT/README.md

 ## General utilization guidance:

 **1.** The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
-Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all the necessary packages aforementioned.
+Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all the necessary packages aforementioned (codes are available in the .py file).

 **2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors.
 For more details, please refer to the section of **Implementation details** below.